ToshioCP/Gtk4-tutorial/src/sec20.src.md

 @@@ color/color.gresource.xml

-# Tfetextview.h, tfetextview.c and color.h
+## Tfetextview.h, tfetextview.c and color.h

-First two files are almost same as before.
+First two files are the same as before.
-The only difference is the header file in tfettextview.c.

-$$$
-diff tfe5/tfetextview.c color/tfetextview.c
-$$$

 Color.h just includes tfetextview.h.

 @@@ color/color.h

-# Colorapplication.c
+## Colorapplication.c

 This is the main file.
 It deals with: